 BROADWAY @ The Booth Theater, 11/8/18 - 1/27/19

 CAST: Kerry Washington, Steven Pasquale, Jeremy Jordan, Eugene Lee, Brian Avers, Amelia Workman, Jerome Preston Bates

-* Performed the lead role of Scott, opposite Ms. Washington, for 6 weeks.
-Incredible audiences, profound experience, in a powerful play about love, race and America; film version with the original cast is currently available on Netflix.
+* Brian performed the lead role of Scott opposite Kerry Washington, for 6 weeks.
+Incredible audiences, profound experience, in a powerful play about love, race and America.
+A film version with the original cast is currently available on Netflix.

 By Theresa Rebeck